openstack-archive/tripleo-heat-templates/network/config/bond-with-vlans/README.md

-This directory contains Heat templates to help configure Vlans on a bonded pair of NICs for each Overcloud role.
+This directory contains Heat templates to help configure VLANs on a bonded pair of NICs for each Overcloud role.

 There are two versions of the controller role template, one with an external network interface, and another without.
 If the